FabianN/Minecraft-Sheller/README.md

 Set this to 1 if you want the images to be compressed and optimized (using optipng & advdef).
 This will be applied to both Cartography and Overviewer map generations

     OPTI_FIND_OPTIONS="-cmin 180"
-Additional paramiters to look for when collecting the images to be compressed.
+Allows you to append additional parameters to look for when collecting the images to be compressed.
 Currently set to compress any images that was modified in the last three hours.

     OPTIPNG_OPTIONS="-O4"
 This contains all of the options you want when compressing images using optipng.